grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 How it **works**:

 - When ingester is starting, it needs to fetch and process records from Kafka until preconfigured consumption lag is honored.
+The maximum tolerated lag before an ingester is considered to have caught up reading from a partition at startup can be configured via `-ingest-storage.kafka.max-consumer-lag-at-startup`.
-- Each record has a timestamp when it was stored to Kafka.
-When ingester reads the record, it computes "receive delay" as a difference between current time (when record was read) and time when record was stored to Kafka.
-This receive delay is reported in metrics.
+- Each record has a timestamp when it was sent to Kafka by the distributor.
+When ingester reads the record, it computes "receive delay" as a difference between current time (when record was read) and time when record was sent to Kafka.
+This receive delay is reported in the metric `cortex_ingest_storage_reader_receive_delay_seconds`.
-- Under normal conditions when ingester is processing records faster than records are appearing, receive delay should be decreasing.
+- Under normal conditions when ingester is processing records faster than records are appearing, receive delay should be decreasing, until `-ingest-storage.kafka.max-consumer-lag-at-startup` is honored.
 - When ingester is starting, and observed "receive delay" is increasing, alert is raised.

 How to **investigate**: